tiprankstipranks

 We are subject to various modeling risks that could have a material adverse impact on our business results.

 We rely on complex financial and other statistical models, developed internally and by third parties, to predict (i) underwriting results on individual risks and our overall portfolio, (ii) claims fraud and other claims impacts, such as escalation, (iii) impacts from catastrophes, (iv) enterprise risk management capital scenarios, and (v) investment portfolio changes.
 We rely on these financial and other statistical models to analyze historical loss costs and pricing, claims severity and frequency trends, catastrophe losses, reinsurance attachment and exhaustion points, investment performance, portfolio risk, and our economic capital position.
-Flaws or limitations in financial and statistical models and their embedded assumptions could increase losses.
+Flaws or limitations in financial and statistical models, as well as their embedded assumptions could understate estimated losses.
 For example, a significant component of climate change risk is that the frequency and severity of extreme weather events may evolve differently relative to historical levels – leading to greater model uncertainty.
 In addition, increasing insurance regulatory interest in data and model use, combined with any potential restrictions on traditional rating factors or model use, could have a material adverse impact on our financial condition and operating results.
-Our statistical models are extremely useful in monitoring and controlling risk, but are no substitute for senior management's experience or judgment.
+In recognition of this risk, management's experience and sound business judgment must be used to interpret and apply model results.

 Cyber Security1 | 5.0%